 If you are required to appear in court you should call and speak to a Moose Jaw child custody lawyer of your choosing and you can also ask the court for more time if you need extra time to hire a lawyer.

-Moose Jaw child custody lawyers – Child Custody Legal Services for Fathers and Mothers
+Moose Jaw Child Custody Lawyers for Fathers and Mothers

 The single test for the court is “what is in the best interests of the child or children”.